hrvoje-hr/wordpress_wpForo_to_Flarum/README.md

 ## Known issues

 1. It will not copy users passwords.
 2. In Flarum user profile Posts & Discussions number will be "0" despite all succesfully transfered data.
-It will be updated to a real number with user's first new post/discussion in Flarum
+It will be updated to a real number after user's first new post/discussion in Flarum

 ## Contributions Welcome
 Thanks to [all who have contributed on original PHPBB script](https://github.com/robrotheram/phpbb_to_flarum/graphs/contributors) :)